 The current record for the biggest Lotto Max prize pool ever offered was set on October 26 2018, when 55 MaxMillions prizes were played for on top of the $60 million jackpot cap.
 The main jackpot was won by a ticket holder in Edmonton, but just 27 of the MaxMillions prizes were won - meaning the remaining MaxMillions prizes rolled over into the next Lotto Max jackpot.
 The starting jackpot for that following draw was $42 million.

-On May 14 2019, some significant changes were made to Lotto Max.
+Significant changes were made to Lotto Max on May 14 2019.
 The jackpot cap was increased to $70 million, an additional Lotto Max draw was announced for every Tuesday, and the ball pool was increased from 49 to 50.
 Two more prize tiers were also created, giving players nine possible prizes to win from playing the main game.
 For more information on the 2019 changes, visit the Lotto Max Changes page.

 The maximum jackpot of $70 million has been won several times since it was introduced in May 2019:

 - January 7 2020: Adlin Lewis, a credit risk manager from Brampton, Ontario, broke the record for the biggest ever Lotto Max jackpot when he claimed the first ever $70 million prize.
 The jackpot had carried over since November 29 2019 and it reached the new $70 million jackpot cap for the first time ever on January 3.
 It took just one more draw for it to be won.

 - February 25 2020: The second $70 million jackpot of 2020 was won just six weeks after the first.
 It went to Gregory Matthieu, a 22-year-old grocery store worker from Quebec.

 - April 14 2020: Adrian Olmstead took five months to come forward and claim his $70 million jackpot.
 The winner said he took the time to ensure that he had all the best advice on how to manage his newfound fortune.